 Children can be equally as affected as adults by the stressors in their environments, even if they are not always able to communicate it to the grown-ups in their lives.

-The following music can help your children maintain, or regain, a sense of tranquility and calm.
-Play these pieces at the end of a stressful day or at the beginning of your child’s nap or bedtime routine, and your whole family will soon feel calmer and more relaxed.
+The following music can help your children (and you as well) maintain, or regain, a sense of tranquility and calm during difficult times.
+Play these pieces at the end of a stressful day or at the beginning of your child’s nap or bedtime routine, and your whole family may soon feel calmer and more relaxed.

 3) There are even more ways that music can work collaboratively with the systems in your body to reduce stress and incite calm.
 A research study showed, “slow music with a 10-second repetitive cycle has a noticeable calming effect on listeners because it matches the body’s natural 10-second waves of blood-pressure control.”
 Verdi’s music was found to be particularly calming as it often contains the 10-second repetitive cycle.
 We suggest starting with Verdi’s Recordare Aria.